 Key Medical Coding Certification Organizations

 The two main organizations are AHIMA and the AAPC.
-Both offer medical coding certifications for physician and hospital-based settings.
+Both offer medical coding certification for physician and hospital-based settings.

 AHIMA’s top medical coding certifications are: